 Lack of professional feedback

-Golfers practicing alone miss expert advice on their golf swing and short game.
-Without a golf coach, small errors like incorrect grip or stance go unnoticed, slowing progress.
+Golfers practicing alone miss expert input on their golf swing and short game.
+Without a golf coach, small errors like an incorrect grip or stance go unnoticed and slow progress.
 Bad habits can form quickly without correction.

 Risk of developing bad habits

-Incorrect techniques sneak into the golf game of a self-taught beginner.
-Mimicking friends or family may pass along poor swing faults, especially if their skills lack polish.
+Incorrect techniques can creep into the game of a self-taught beginner.
+Copying friends or family may pass along poor swing mechanics, especially if their own skills lack polish.
 A wrong grip or bad posture becomes harder to fix over time.

 Without professional feedback, these mistakes stay hidden and worsen progress.
 Beginners often unknowingly develop habits that hurt their short game or lead to inconsistency.

 Using ill-fitted golf clubs adds to the problem.
-Clubs not suited for your height or style affect accuracy and shot power.
-This creates frustration, leading players to repeat incorrect motions just to adjust for poorly performing equipment.
+Clubs that do not suit your height or style affect accuracy and shot power.
+This creates frustration, leading players to repeat incorrect motions just to compensate for poorly performing equipment.

 Bad habits slow down skill growth and make future learning tougher than it should be.